v2south/BinBayes/README.md

 sigma_b         0.27230  0.384950  0.442368  0.501785  0.62098
 ```

-The notations for each model component are:
+The notation for each model component is as follows:

 <center>